+Relationship of Complainant to Scheme Member (if relevant):

+Date:

-Relationship of Complainant to Scheme Member (if relevant): Signature of Complainant (or representative): Date: Nature of disagreement Give a statement of the nature of the disagreement with sufficient details to show why aggrieved.
-It necessary, continue details on to another page and attach the application form with any supporting documents.
-Signature of Complainant (or representative): Date:
+Nature of disagreement

+Give a statement of the nature of the disagreement with sufficient details to show why aggrieved.
+If necessary, continue details on to another page and attach the application form with any supporting documents.

-Annex D - Example of Stage One Letter: Letter 1
+Annex C - Example of Stage One Letter: Letter 1

-FIREFIGHTERS' PENSION SCHEME 1992/NEW FIREFIGHTERS' PENSION SCHEME 2006/ FIREFIGHTERS' COMPENSATION SCHEME/ FIREFIGHTERS' PENSION SCHEME 2015 (delete as appropriate):

-Sections 50, 50A and 50B of the Pensions Act 1995 as amended by the Pensions Act of 2004 and 2007
+FIREFIGHTERS' PENSION SCHEME 1992/NEW FIREFIGHTERS' PENSION SCHEME 2006/ FIREFIGHTERS' COMPENSATION SCHEME/ FIREFIGHTERS' PENSION SCHEME 2015 (delete as appropriate): Sections 50, 50A and 50B of the Pensions Act 1995 as amended by the Pensions Act of 2004 and 2007